elastos/Elastos.ELA/docs/restful_apis.md

     }
     ```

-* `/api/v1/node/state` : Get status of the current node
+* `/api/v1/node/state` : Returns status of the node

    Example: